 - Be a joint venture with our clients.
 Knowing that collaboration leads to better results.

-- Be open source by default when considered viable.
+- Live open source by default.